ikelax/userscripts/README.md

 # Userscripts

-Userscripts that are only useful if you study at the University of Saarland.
+Userscripts that are only useful if you study at the Saarland University.